Catholic Recipe: Colcannon II

 Be this as it may, we are sure you'll like a new doughnut recipe, which uses wheat germ to add flavor and food value to an old-time favorite.

-Brown onion in 1 tablespoon butter or margarine.
-Add 1 more tablespoon butter or margarine to onion with potatoes and cabbage or turnip; mix well.
+Brown onion in 1 tablespoon butter.
+Add 1 more tablespoon butter to the onion with potatoes and cabbage or turnip; mix well.
 Cook until heated through; season to taste with salt and pepper.
 Spread in greased shallow baking dish.
-Sprinkle with crumbs; dot with remaining butter or margarine; top with cheese.
+Sprinkle with crumbs; dot with remaining butter; top with cheese.
 Bake at 350° for 20 minutes or until brown.Recipe Source: Cook's Blessings, The by Demetria Taylor, Random House, New York, 1965